 in Him.
 It is not just the object of our faith that is mysterious, but faith

-short.
+it.
 The bottom line about the mystery of faith is that it originates from

 there is something we must do to receive it.
 We must respond to Him, but that